Modern Slavery Statement 2022

 We pride ourselves in acting ethically and with integrity in all our business dealings and relationships and expect the same high standards from our contractors, suppliers, customers and other business partners.

-The Chief Executive and Group Management Team are responsible for ensuring the statement is up to date and accurately reflects the Company’s actions and initiatives to tackle slavery and human trafficking.
+The Joint Managing Directors are responsible for ensuring the statement is up to date and accurately reflects the Company’s actions and initiatives to tackle slavery and human trafficking.

 HR and all Functional Heads are responsible for introducing polices and reviewing the process by which they are adopted.

 Our workers are encouraged to report any concerns they may have, and management are required to act upon them.

 We are committed to implementing and enforcing effective systems and controls to prevent the risk of slavery and human trafficking in our supply chains.
 Steps taken to date include:

 - Membership of the Supplier Ethical Data Exchange (SEDEX), a not for profit membership organisation dedicated to driving improvements in responsible and ethical business practices in global supply chains.

 - Working to maintain compliance with the Ethical Trading Initiative (ETI) Base Code of Conduct and undertaking regular SMETA audits across the relevant operational sites.